 Family history revealed a mother with panic disorder.
 During psychiatric evaluation, she was found to have sexual obsessions and compulsions involving approval-seeking questions that caused significant anxiety and functional impairment.
 She was diagnosed with OCD and started on sertraline 50 mg/day, leading to improvements in sleep and irritability, although her obsessions persisted.
 The dose was increased to 75 mg/day.

 A month and a half later, she exhibited symptoms of a manic episode—dysphoria, irritability, pressured speech, flight of ideas, and increased activity—prompting discontinuation of sertraline and initiation of olanzapine at 2.5 mg/day.
 Her mother had delayed medication intake out of side effect concerns, but after resuming her medication, her irritability decreased, and her mood normalized.
 Her obsessions subsided, and her functioning improved.
-Olanzapine was continued at 5 mg/day, along with psychoeducation for her and her family.
+Olanzapine was continued at 5 mg/day, along with psychoeducation for her and her family about the nature of BD.
 Written consent and assent for publication have been obtained from the patient and her parent.

 Discussion